 “Chances are, you’ve cluttered areas of your website as new ideas and content have emerged over the years.
 Take some time to review what is critical to your business and what is not.
 Remove what isn’t, and find new, cleaner ways to present the refined content.”

 Krums recommends identifying the most important sections of your website.
 Then figure out a way to create additional white space around those.
 This will ensure your web design is working to lead the user’s eye where it needs to go– looking at the important stuff.

 Have you ever heard of the phenomenon known as the “mere exposure effect”?
 The American Psychological Association (APA) defines it as: “the finding that individuals show an increased preference (or liking) for a stimulus as a consequence of repeated exposure to that stimulus.”

 In other words, the more familiar a person is with something, the more they will like it.

 What’s that have to do with web design?

-Turns out, there’s no need to reinvent the wheel or spend tons of resources coming up with creative, over-the-top ideas when it comes to web design.
+It turns out; there’s no need to reinvent the wheel or spend tons of resources coming up with creative, over-the-top ideas regarding web design.

-According to the mere exposure effect theory, it’s better that your web design is similar to others in your market.
-You can make it your own by making it even more simple than the others.
+According to the mere exposure effect theory, your web design is better than others in your market.
+You can make it your own by making it even simpler than the others.

-And, the push to move web design standards to become the industry baseline only strengthens the argument.
+And the push to move web design standards to become the industry baseline strengthens the argument.